steph-xue/portfolio/README.md

 ## Sections You Can Navigate:

 **Homepage**
-  - The homepage displays an animated terminal-like welcome message to the user
+  - The homepage displays an animated console-like welcome message to the user
   - The user can toggle between light mode and dark mode using the toggle button at the top right of the navigation bar
 <br><br>
 ![Homepage Light ](./images/homepage-light.png?raw=true "Homepage Light")